Abe League of Their Moe: Plot

 In 1944, young Abe Simpson is watching a Springfield Isotopes baseball game with his grandfather, who says that Abe will watch a game from the same seats with his grandson.

 In the present, Grampa is sitting in the stands watching the Isotopes game and wants Bart to watch with him, but he is not interested.
 He sees Moe in the stands and bonds with him.
 Later, they learn that Macedonian two-way player Aeropos Walkov is coming to play in America.
 Grampa and Moe film a video to get Walkov to play for the Isotopes with Moe speaking in Macedonian.
 Impressed, Walkov chooses the Isotopes with Moe serving as his translator.

 The town redirects funding to renovate the Isotopes' stadium, which is now filled with advertisements.
 The townsfolk become excited for the team, and Bart goes to Walkov's first game with Grampa.
 The team performs well with Walkov's pitching and hitting, and Moe benefits from it.

 Later, Grampa and Bart are watching the Isotopes on television, but Grampa is annoyed by the in-game commercials.

 Attending another game, Grampa and Bart learn that their season ticket seats have been moved to a remote part of the stadium, and the stadium now serves fancy food instead of hot dogs.
 Grampa complains to Moe, but he is busy helping Walkov.
 After arguing with Grampa, Moe learns that Walkov is betting on his baseball games because he was tempted by the stadium's advertisements.
-Commentary on the sport is provided by Jomboy.

 Moe asks Grampa for help when Walkov plans to confess his gambling to the press.
 He refuses because Moe only cares how it would affect him.
 Grampa finds that Bart is also betting on baseball games.
 At Walkov's press conference, Walkov confesses to gambling in Macedonian, but Moe says that Walkov is enjoying playing for the team, which confuses the press.
 Grampa arrives and asks Moe what he thinks of Bart gambling.
 Feeling guilty, Moe says that Walkov has been gambling.
 He blames it on the baseball teams and the media networks for profiting from it while they pretend to be offended if a player gambles.

 Later, Walkov is cleared of any wrongdoing by the baseball commissioner.
 The blame is placed on Moe and Walkov leaves to play for another team.

-During the credits, there are commentaries provided by Jomboy.
+During the end credits, a Jomboy "breakdown" video of an argument between Grampa and Moe plays.